nothingpt/gdbServer/readme.md

 ## Version

- * This version only reads/writes to an array.
-On the next commits, I will change that to a mongodb Database for persistense.
+ * The master branch uses array to store the data.
+Other Brancher will use DB for persistent storage.
- * Soon will be deployed a GDB Client which uses a react frontend to access the server.
+ * The branch Client, when available, will be the frontend (React.js)

 ## Authors